Along with fats and carbohydrates, protein is an essential building block and macro-nutrient for living a long and healthy life!

 Hemp protein and hemp flour are definitely not the same things.

 Hemp protein, as I've discussed, is the protein-rich powder made from pressing and finely-grinding hemp seeds.
 Hemp flour (or 'hemp powder'), while produced in a similar way to hemp protein powder, is a different product with different properties.
 Hemp flour is made from grinding 'hemp seed cake' - which is the by-product of pressing hemp seed oil out from hemp seeds.

 Hemp flour is higher in fibre, but notably lower in protein.

 Where To Buy The Best Hemp Protein Powder in Australia?

 Without hesitation - there is only one producer of hemp protein in Australia that I consistently use and trust, and that's Hemp Foods Australia.

-Located in the pristine Byron Bay Hinterland, Hemp Foods Australia is one of the largest hemp food producers in the Southern Hemisphere - creating some of the best Australian certified organic hemp protein powder, along with other super high-quality hemp foods.
+Located in the pristine Byron Bay Hinterland, Hemp Foods Australia is one of the largest hemp food producers in the Southern Hemisphere - creating some of the best Australian certified organic hemp protein powder (their Organic Hemp Protein contains 18.8g protein per serving!), along with other super high-quality hemp foods.
 They exclusively use mechanical, low-temperature processes for everything they do to produce the most nutritious and highest-quality products possible.